Fuel-Efficient Cars That Really Save You Money in 2026

 As Alex, a leading consumer advocate, puts it:

-"Don’t trust every green label you see at the lot." — Alex, consumer advocate (2025, illustrative quote based on consumer watchdog reports)
+"Don’t trust every green label you see at the lot." — Alex, consumer advocate (2025, quote based on consumer watchdog reports)

 Breaking down the true cost: beyond the sticker price